 Chief Marketing Officer, Blackbaud, Head of the Blackbaud Institute

-Bringing more than two decades of leadership experience spanning the private, public and social sectors, Catherine LaCour is Blackbaud’s Chief Marketing Officer, a member of the company’s executive leadership team and head of the Blackbaud Institute for Philanthropic Impact™.
+Bringing more than two decades of leadership experience spanning the private, public and social sectors, Catherine LaCour is Blackbaud’s Chief Marketing Officer, a member of the company’s executive leadership team and head of the Blackbaud Institute.
 Catherine leads cross-organization strategy to deliver Blackbaud’s brand promise, increase adoption of its leading cloud solutions, drive an outstanding customer experience and forge strategic partnerships that lift the entire social good community.

 Catherine brings deep passion for the role every person and organization can play in building a better world.
 She challenges herself and those around her to cultivate an ecosystem of good and strengthen the social economy, and speaks frequently in forums such as TEDx, the Social Innovation Summit and more.
 You can watch her speak here.

 Catherine is a board member for the Women’s Refugee Commission, a nonprofit advocating for laws, policies and programs to improve the lives and protect the rights of refugee women and children.
 She currently sits on the College of Charleston Graduate School’s Advisory Board.

 Ashley Thompson is the managing director for the Blackbaud Institute.
 She is responsible for driving Blackbaud’s extensive research, thought leadership, and best practice content.

 Through this role, she builds thoughtful strategies and solutions for the philanthropic sector utilizing the most comprehensive data set in the social good community.
 She also manages internal and external relationships for the Institute, including the convening of the Blackbaud Institute Advisory Board.

 Ashley is active in the Austin community and participates in numerous groups as a volunteer, active board member, and collaborative partner.